-- >> James, a business analyst, estimates and changes data on a monthly report to make performance appear better. - Sally, a senior accountant, does not accrue the appropriate amount for claims expenses in the right period.
+- >> James, a business analyst, estimates and changes data on a monthly report to make performance appear better. - >> Sally, a senior accountant, does not accrue the appropriate amount for claims expenses in the right period. - I have been asked to sign a certification that a report we submit is accurate.
+Is this important?

-- I have been asked to sign a certification that a report we submit is accurate.
-Is this important? - Report certifications are very important.
+A. Report certifications are very important.
 Certification demonstrates Centene's commitment to the integrity, accuracy, and completeness of information contained in reports, serving as an acknowledgment that the information submitted has been reviewed and is correct to the certifier's best knowledge.
-You must immediately report discrepancies you are aware of to your people leader, the Ethics & Compliance Department, or the Ethics & Compliance Helpline or Inbox.
+You must immediately report discrepancies you are aware of to your supervisor, your local or corporate compliance officer, the Chief Compliance Officer, or call the Ethics & Compliance Helpline at 1-800-345-1642 if you wish to remain anonymous.
+A third party independent of Centene answers this line.